All Episodes

 Appreciate it a lot.

-I guess because lean left just seems a little too blatant.
+I guess because Lean Left just seems a little too blatant.

-And there's a big smiling Chris Matthews.
+And there's a big smiling Chris Matthews, and it's in his supposed handwriting.

-It said the great thing about America is that the people who tend to be on the right side of things are those who are embracing liberty.
+It said, the great thing about America is that the people who tend to be on the right side of things are those who are embracing liberty.

 That's funny.